-- The chairperson will read the charge: - The Player or their representative will explain the grounds for challenging the Penalty Notice; - The footage of the incident will be played; - The Compliance Manager will present the case for the Panel including presenting any Library clip if he/she so wishes; - The Player or their representative will present the Player's case including presenting any Library clip if he/she so wishes; - The Compliance Manager will be given the opportunity to respond to the Player's submissions including presenting any Library clip if he/she so wishes; - The Player or their representative will be given the opportunity to respond to the Compliance Manager's response, including presenting any Library clip if he/she so wishes, and will be given the final word: - The Compliance Manager and the Player and any representatives will retire while the Tribunal deliberate: - If the Player denies the Offence the Tribunal will consider whether an Offence was committed; If the Player challenged the Grade of the Offence the Tribunal will consider the appropriate Grade for the Offence: - The Compliance Manager and the Player and any representatives will reconvene in front of the Tribunal at which point the chairperson will advise all parties of the Tribunal's decision; - In the event of a Not Guilty finding the hearing will conclude; - In the event of a Guilty finding the chairperson will outline the likely sanction with reference to the Penalty Notice and these Guidelines, in particular section 5.3.
-The Player's previous disciplinary record will also be read out; The Player or their representative will be given the opportunity to address the Tribunal regarding sanction and whether or not the challenge was unreasonable and/or frivolous - The Compliance Manager will be given the opportunity to respond to the Player's submissions;
+- The chairperson will read the charge; - The Player or their representative will explain the grounds for challenging the Penalty Notice; - The footage of the incident will be played;

-- The Player or their representative will be given the opportunity to respond to the Compliance Manager's response and will be given the final word; - The Compliance Manager and the Player and any representatives will retire while the Tribunal deliberate; - The Compliance Manager and the Player and any representatives will reconvene in front of the Tribunal at which point the chairperson will advise all parties of the Tribunal's decision and any rights of appeal; - The hearing concludes.
+- The Compliance Manager will present the case for the Panel; - The Player or their representative will present the Player's case; - The Compliance Manager will be given the opportunity to respond to the Player's submissions; - The Player or their representative will be given the opportunity to respond to the Compliance Manager's response; - The Compliance Manager and the Player and any representatives will retire while the Tribunal deliberate; - If the Player denies the Offence the Tribunal will consider whether an Offence was committed; If the Player challenged the Grade of the Offence the Tribunal will consider the appropriate Grade for the Offence: - The Compliance Manager and the Player and any representatives will reconvene in front of the Tribunal at which point the chairperson will advise all parties of the Tribunal's decision; - In the event of a Not Guilty finding the hearing will conclude: - In the event of a Guilty finding the chairperson will outline the likely sanction with reference to the Penalty Notice and these Guidelines, in particular section 5.3.
+The Player's previous disciplinary record will also be read out; The Player or their representative will be given the opportunity to address the Tribunal regarding sanction and whether or not the challenge was unreasonable and/or frivolous - The Compliance Manager will be given the opportunity to respond to the Player's submissions: - The Player or their representative will be given the opportunity to respond to the Compliance Manager's response and will be given the final word: - The Compliance Manager and the Player and any representatives will retire while the Tribunal deliberate; - The Compliance Manager and the Player and any representatives will reconvene in front of the Tribunal at which point the chairperson will advise all parties of the Tribunal's decision and any rights of appeal; - The hearing concludes.